7:00AM to 5:00PM

 The body corporate, also known as the owners’ corporation, manages and maintains the common property in a multi-unit development.

-With tasks such as plumbing maintenance, the body corporate plays a crucial role in ensuring the efficient functioning of plumbing systems throughout the property.
+With tasks such as plumbing maintenance, the body corporate plays a crucial role in ensuring the efficient functioning of pipe systems throughout the property.
 Their involvement is vital for the overall well-being and comfort of all residents.

 The body corporate’s responsibilities in plumbing maintenance encompass various aspects that contribute to the proper functioning of your home’s plumbing system.
 These responsibilities include: